gomorizsolt/wifi-qr-code-generator/README.md

 ## Further Tweaks

 - Likewise QiFi, save the credentials to the browser's local storage.
-For the sake of safety, exclude the password and enforce the user to re-enter when needed.
+For the sake of safety, exclude the password and enforce the user to re-enter it to generate the barcode.

 ## License